mark-me/Pi-Jukebox/docs/code.rst

 Auto Generated Documentation
 ============================

-.. warning:: Check the module settings for the value of the variable __production
+.. warning:: Check the module settings.py for the value of the variable __run_on_raspberry_pi

 .. automodule:: settings
    :members: